 While the differences between blades and cavity back irons were once clear the huge advancement of golf technology over the years has resulted in the clear line between the two becoming much more blurred

-Golf club manufacturers today are consistently developing irons which aim to join the benefits of the two types of clubs to such an extent that it can difficult to tell the difference.
+Golf club manufacturers today are consistently developing irons that aim to join the benefits of the two types of clubs to such an extent that it can be difficult to tell the difference.

-Cavity back clubs are being made that provide increased feedback and manouevreability to enable better shaping of shots while forged blades are increasingly made with shallow cavities to help improve accuracy.
+Cavity back clubs are being made that provide increased feedback and manoeuvrability to enable better shaping of shots while forged blades are increasingly made with shallow cavities to help improve accuracy.